Tips for traveling with your pet

 - You will need an international pet passport if you’re traveling outside your host nation.
 Ask your local veterinarian to ensure your pet has all the vaccinations and documents needed to travel abroad.

 - Remember to pack everything your pet will need while traveling.
 Don’t forget the necessities like proof of vaccinations and other documents, identification tags, pet medications, food, water, bowls and a leash.
-Be sure to include items that will keep your pet comfortable on the trip such as a blanket, toys and extra snacks.
+Be sure to include items that will keep your pet comfortable on the trip such as a blanket, toys and extra treats.
 It is always a good idea to pack paper towels and carpet cleaner in case of accidents.

 Once you’ve hit the road: